DaveBackus/Data_Bootcamp_Book/graphs1.md

 ## Approach #3:  Create figure objects and apply methods

-This approach was msyterious to us at first, but it's now our favorite.
+This approach was mysterious to us at first, but it's now our favorite.
 The idea is to generate an object -- two objects, in fact -- and apply methods to them to produce the various elements of a graph:  the data, their axes, their labels, and so on.

 We do this -- as usual -- one step at a time.